Skip to main content

 • The game offers a challenging experience reminiscent of old-school platformers, making it enjoyable for fans of the genre.

-• Despite its flaws, many players appreciate the charm and effort put into the game, especially at a low price point.
+• Despite its flaws, many players appreciate the effort put into the game's design and its homage to retro gaming.

 • The game suffers from severe DRM issues, making it difficult or impossible for many players to activate and play.